-Alcoholic beverages may be sold, served, or consumed if (1) it is in compliance with the law, and (2) it is done at gatherings in locations approved by the School of Pharmacy assistant dean for student affairs and the University associate vice president for student life.
+Alcoholic beverages may be sold, served, or consumed if (1) they are in compliance with the law, and (2) it is done at gatherings in locations approved by the School of Pharmacy assistant dean for student affairs and the University associate vice president for student life.
 This applies to events sponsored by University offices and/or School of Pharmacy.
 Approval of alcoholic beverages for use at campus gatherings may be granted if all the following conditions are met:

-- The event is held in a special use location, facility, or building, on or off campus; - The event is requested by a faculty member, staff, administrator, or student organization, or University and/or School of Pharmacy department; - Those over the age of 21 will be identified by the use of a wristband, hand stamp, etc. - Food and nonalcoholic beverages will be served;
+- The event is held in a special use location, facility, or building, on or off campus; - The event is requested by a faculty member, staff, administrator, or student organization, or University and/or School of Pharmacy department; - Those over the age of 21 will be identified by the use of a wristband, hand stamp, etc.

-- The sale/serving of alcoholic beverages will be discontinued at least one hour before the event ends; - Proper campus supervision is provided in areas where alcohol is served and/or sold.
+- Food and nonalcoholic beverages will be served; - The sale/serving of alcoholic beverages will be discontinued at least one hour before the event ends; - Proper campus supervision is provided in areas where alcohol is served and/or sold.

 Alcohol permit forms are available in the office of the vice president for student life and must be submitted at least 10 working days prior to the event.
-Approval must be obtained from the School of Pharmacy assistant dean for student affairs prior to submission to the vice president for student life.
+Approval must be obtained from the School of Pharmacy Associate Dean for Student Affairs prior to submission to the Associate Vice President for Student Life.